 10. Santa Barbara

 The American Riviera has become famous for its wide beaches, relaxing atmospheres, but especially for the colonial Spanish-style houses with red-tiled roofs.
-Santa Barbara is also known for the large number of vineyards outside the city, but also to the places in the city where wine can be tasted.
+It’s easy to recognize Santa Barbara for its large number of vineyards outside the city, but also for the places in the city where wine can be tasted.

 11. Santa Monica

 You have already reached the 3rd “Santa”, the one in which you find the end of the famous and historic Route 66, the one that’s now 100 years old, and on which you can entertain yourself in old-school style, in one of the most beautiful amusement parks in the country, set right on the pier.
 All in all, Santa Monica is the perfect place to look at people and sunsets 🙂

 12. Los Angeles